Selling your property - Things to remember

-Whether your upsizing to accommodate your expanding family, or downsizing once the family have flown the nest, moving home can be a stressful time and with all the negotiations, paperwork and packing, it’s easy to forget about notifying lpm of your impending move.
+Whether your upsizing to accommodate your expanding family or, downsizing once the family have flown the nest, moving home can be a stressful time and with all the negotiations, paperwork and packing, it’s easy to forget about notifying Life Property Management of your impending move.

 Your solicitor has a duty to notify lpm prior to the sale of your property, to allow us to correspond with them on the: